barnacl437/Barnacl437/README.md

 Being a translator is not really hard, I recently submitted a (kinda) complete vi translation to an emulation project not gonnuh mention here.
 Yes I meant you can just understand at least English and your local speak (if any).
 Might be a boring, wasting time, if you think so, but nvm am enjoying it rn so uhhh

-translating new valve game as a community localisation project. taking ages since im lazy lmao
+translating new valve game as a community localisation project. taking ages since im lazy lmao (edit: yeah actually altho as a part time job, i am still dedicating many of my free times just to do this and surfing the net ngl its a boredom)

 vi/vim/nvim are all good lock screens.